Maisa Abd Elhadi: Awards

-Activism and arrestation
+Activism

-Abd Elhadi was shot and injured in the leg by Israeli forces, while taking part in a civil protest in the city of Haifa, Israel, on 9 May 2021, protesting against forced expulsions of Palestinian families from their homes in the East Jerusalem neighborhood of Sheikh Jarrah.
+Abd Elhadi was shot and injured in the leg by Israeli forces, while taking part in a civil protest in the city of Haifa, Israel, on 9 May 2021, protesting against forced expulsions of Palestinian families from their homes in the East Jerusalem neighbourhood of Sheikh Jarrah.

-In a 2020 interview asking her what being part of the show Baghdad Central and portraying the character of Zahra means to her, Abd Elhadi said:
+In a 2020 interview asking her what being part of the show Baghdad Central and portraying the character of Zahra meant to her, Abd Elhadi said:

-It’s very important for me – artists have a responsibility to tell the truth and fight propaganda.
-I’m Palestinian but I still have a responsibility to every nation who has gone through occupation.
-It’s important to tell the story from the Iraqi point of view, to see them as human beings.
-I have to be honest to my character, the script and to Iraq.On 12 October 2023, Abd Elhadi was arrested in Nazareth on charges of "inciting terrorism and expressing solidarity with a terrorist organization."
-At the police station, she was repeatedly strip-searched and physically and verbally assaulted, including being dragged by her hair.
-Israeli police also photographed her handcuffed under an Israeli flag, an act criticized as deliberately humiliating by human rights organizations.
-Israeli media outlets also published her private details, including her home address, along with a nudity scene from her film Huda's Salon.
+Its very important for me – artists have a responsibility to tell the truth and fight propaganda.
+I'm Palestinian but I still have a responsibility to every nation who has gone through occupation.
+It's important to tell the story from the Iraqi point of view, to see them as human beings.
+I have to be honest to my character, the script and to Iraq.

+On 12 October 2023, Abd Elhadi was arrested in Nazareth on charges of "inciting terrorism and expressing solidarity with a terrorist organization".
+At the police station, she was subjected to humiliating treatment by Israeli police, including photographing her handcuffed under an Israeli flag.
+Israeli media outlets published her private details, including her home address, along with a nude scene from her film Huda's Salon.
 Abd Elhadi described this as part of a coordinated smear campaign aimed at undermining her support among Palestinians.
-Additionally, Israeli Interior Minister Moshe Arbel sought to revoke her Israeli citizenship and deport her.

-On 29 October of the same year, Nazareth District Court Judge Arafat Taha placed her under house arrest.
+Israeli Interior Minister Moshe Arbel sought to revoke her Israeli citizenship and deport her.
+On 29 October, Nazareth District Court Judge Arafat Taha placed her under house arrest.
 While acknowledging that her posts were "harsh" and could provoke anger, the judge expressed uncertainty about whether she had committed any illegal acts by sharing them.

-After spending a year under house arrest, Abd Elhadi was released by a ruling from the Nazareth Magistrate Court, but she was still banned from social media use, with the exception of WhatsApp.
-She expressed continued fear for her life and safety a month after her release.

-According to the Adalah Center (Legal Center for Arab Minority Rights in Israel), Abdulhadi is one of 127 Palestinian women who were arrested or interrogated by Israeli police over social media posts between October 7, 2023, and March 27, 2024.
-Their testimonies reveal a systematic use of degrading practices against individual Palestinian citizens as a means of collective deterrence.
-These practices include repeated strip searches, being photographed in humiliating positions in front of the Israeli flag, the publication of arrest photos, and the exposure of private information such as phone numbers and residential addresses.
+According to the Adalah Center (Legal Center for Arab Minority Rights in Israel), Abdulhadi is one of 127 Palestinian women who were arrested or interrogated by Israeli police over social media posts between 7 October 2023 and 27 March 2024.